Texas Space Commission Awards Grant to Intuitive Machines, LLC

 The Zephyr project intends to commercialize advanced reentry technology and position Texas as a preferred location for returning space-faring vehicles.
 This project also aims to accelerate the automation of industrial manufacturing in space for terrestrial applications.
 The Zephyr team includes Texas A&M University (TAMU), San Jacinto College (SJC), Rhodium Scientific, and Space Forge Inc.

-These critical milestones precede the manufacturing, production, and test flight of the first prototype following the completion of this grant agreement.
-The SEARF grant will reimburse Intuitive Machines for eligible expenditures, such as equipment, research and development, salaries, and other direct costs
+This grant award precedes the manufacturing, production, and test flight of the first prototype following the completion of this grant agreement.
+The SEARF grant will reimburse Intuitive Machines for eligible expenditures, such as equipment, research and development, salaries, and other direct costs.
+This grant has a current termination date of June 30, 2026.

 ###